 Creating lag is essential for maximizing the transfer of kinetic energy during your swing.

 This involves maintaining the angle between your club, wrists, and arms until the last moment before impact.
-By doing so, you store energy in your club, which translates to power as it is released.

 To effectively harness this energy, concentrate on a smooth transition from your backswing to your downswing.
-A sudden, jerky motion can waste the energy you’ve built up.

 Instead, aim for a seamless motion that allows you to transfer maximum power to the ball.
-This will help improve your swing speed and overall performance on the golf course.

 Fine-tuning Body Rotation and Alignment

-Your body and torso play pivotal roles in maintaining lag during your swing.
-Start by focusing on body rotation, with your lower body leading the motion.
 This sequential movement helps keep the club in the correct position, maintaining the energy needed for power.

-Alignment is equally crucial.
-Proper alignment ensures that your body supports the swing mechanics efficiently.
-Check your stance and make sure your shoulders, hips, and feet are correctly aligned with your target line.
 This will facilitate a more effective release of energy and enhance your swing technique, resulting in more accurate and powerful shots.